Buy Litecoin

 Litecoin is a proof-of-work coin originally created from Bitcoin’s open-source code.

-Step 1: Choose a Wallet
+Step 1: Choose A Wallet

 To store your coins, select a compatible wallet, such as Coinbase wallet or Exodus.
 Ledger hardware wallets also support LTC.

-Step 2: Choose a Crypto Exchange
+Step 2: Choose A Crypto Exchange

-Step 3: Decide on The Amount You Want to Purchase
+Step 3: Decide On The Amount You Want To Purchase

 Choose an investment amount and place a market order or limit order at a specific price to buy LTC on the exchange you chose.
 Limit orders usually have lower fees.

-Step 4: Store, Transfer, or Use Your LTC
+Step 4: Store, Transfer, Or Use Your LTC

 The exchange can store your LTC for you using a custodial wallet held by the exchange or you can transfer your LTC to a self-custody wallet, like those mentioned in Step 1 above.

-Where to Buy LTC
+Where To Buy LTC

 LTC is a well-established cryptocurrency, so you can buy LTC on several popular exchanges.